cdktf/cdktf-provider-upcloud/docs/server.go.md

 - *Type:* *string

-The unique ID of a network to attach this network to.
+The UUID of the network to attach this interface to.
+Required for private network interfaces.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.16.0/docs/resources/server#network Server#network}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.17.0/docs/resources/server#network Server#network}

 ---